Home healthcare agency, medical alert can keep seniors independent

 “It’s just like you are at home, and if you have a problem, you always have someone you can go to,” she said.

-Those who are looking to age in their homes may also want to invest in a medical alert system.
-This device can keep seniors safe by enabling residents to send a medical alert system to doctors or neighbors in the case of an emergency.
+Those who are looking to age in their homes may also want to invest in one or more types of medical alert systems.
+These devices can keep seniors safe by enabling residents to send a medical alert system to doctors or neighbors in the case of an emergency.